Rhun ap Iorwerth: Member of the Senedd (2013–present)

-In July 2022, he announced his candidacy to become Plaid Cymru's prospective parliamentary candidate in Ynys Môn for the 2024 United Kingdom general election.
-In October 2023 he was replaced as candidate by Llinos Medi.
+In 2022, he announced his candidacy as Plaid Cymru's prospective parliamentary candidate for Ynys Môn in the 2024 general election, but was replaced with Llinos Medi.

-In March 2023, as Plaid Cymru's spokesperson on health and care, ap Iorwerth called for a public inquiry into Betsi Cadwaladr health board failures and repeatedly called to replace Betsi with smaller health boards.
+In 2023, as Plaid Cymru Spokesperson for Health and Social Care, he called for a public inquiry into the Betsi Cadwaladr University Health Board and for the health board to be replaced with smaller boards.